-- 6.4 Given that there are an estimated 4% BME people living in Sunderland, there is slight under-representation of BME staff across the council.
-As there is currently an external recruitment freeze (except in schools), this picture is not likely to improve much in the near future. - 6.5 There were 22 BME leavers during the period April 2011 to March 2012. - 6.6 The council also records and reports on the percentage of black or ethnic minority employees within the group of the top 5% of highest earning council employees, and this was 2.26%.
+- 6.3 Given that 4.07% of the people living in Sunderland are BME, there is some under-representation of BME staff across the council.
+As there is currently an external recruitment freeze (except in schools), this picture is not likely to improve much in the near future. - 6.4 There were 110 BME leavers during the period April 2012 to December 2013. - 6.5 The council also records and reports on the percentage of black or ethnic minority employees within the group of the top 5% of highest earning council employees, and this was 1.57%.
 This suggests that the relatively small proportion of BME employees are currently employed in higher graded posts within the Council.